-- (e) unless there were exceptional circumstances, tell the Customer the matters in (d) within 45 days of receiving the report of an unauthorised transaction. - 14.
-From January 2020 until about October 2023, HSBC Australia's systems and processes for investigating unauthorised transactions (and reporting the outcomes of those investigations to Customers) failed to adequately reflect its obligations under the ePayments Code.
+- (e) unless there were exceptional circumstances, tell the Customer the matters in (d) within 45 days, or a reasonable time after 45 days, of receiving the report of an unauthorised transaction. - 14.
+From January 2020 until about December 2023, alternatively October 2023, HSBC Australia's systems and processes for investigating reports of unauthorised transactions (and reporting the outcomes of those investigations to Customers) failed to adequately reflect its obligations under the ePayments Code.
 Further, until about November 2024, or alternatively November 2023, HSBC Australia had inadequate systems or processes to track and report on its compliance with those obligations. - 15.
 From 1 January 2020 until August 2024, there was widespread and systemic non-compliance with the ePayments Code timeframes and processes.
-For example, between January 2020 and 31 August 2024, HSBC Australia received 950 reports of unauthorised transactions, and in relation to these: - (a) failed to comply with the prescribed timeframes in cl 38.4 and 38.5 of the 2016 ePayments Code and cl 18.1 and 18.2 of the 2022 ePayments Code for 78% (743 reports); - (b) on a yearly basis, only achieved compliance with the required investigation timeframes for 0% of reports in 2020, 4% of reports in 2021, 15% of reports in 2022, 2% of reports in 2023, and 14% of reports in 2024 (up to 15 August 2024); - (c) the mean average number of days taken to complete its investigation into a report was 145 days, and in 66% of cases the investigation took more than 100 days (against the required timeframe of no more than 45 days as no exceptional circumstances applied).
+For example, between January 2020 and 31 August 2024, HSBC Australia received 950 reports of unauthorised transactions, and in relation to these: - (a) failed to comply with the prescribed timeframes in cl 38.4 and 38.5 of the 2016 ePayments Code and cl 18.1 and 18.2 of the 2022 ePayments Code for 78% (7431 reports); - (b) on a yearly basis, only achieved compliance with the required investigation timeframes for 0% of reports in 2020, 4% of reports in 2021, 153% of reports in 2022, 21% of reports in 2023, and 143% of reports in 2024 (up to 15 August 2024); - (c) the mean average number of days taken to complete its investigation into a report was 145 days, and in 667% of cases the investigation took more than 100 days (against the required timeframe of no more than 45 days as no exceptional circumstances applied).

-Further detail is set out in Schedules F and G of the accompanying Statement of Claim.
+Further detail is set out in Schedules F and G of the accompanying Amended Statement of Claim.